my name is Dr Jessica Kunert and this my blog.

 My academic homes are the University of Hamburg (Bachelor of Arts) as well as the London School of Economics and Political Science, where I did my Master of Science and wrote part of my PhD thesis as a Visiting Research Student.

 In July 2015, defended my PhD thesis at the Leuphana University Lüneburg, where I was a fully funded PhD candidate.
 My thesis was examined by Prof. Dr. Florian Grotz, Prof. Dr. Ferdinand Müller-Rommel, and Prof. Dr. Simon Hix.
+My PhD project dealt with the online presence of Members of the European Parliament as well as national parliamentarians – to be more precise, I studied their websites.

-I’m now working at the the Department of Communication Studies and Media Research at the Ludwig Maximilian University of Munich.
+I’m currently working at the the Department of Communication Studies and Media Research at the Ludwig Maximilian University of Munich.
 So, I work as a Postdoctoral Research Fellow at the Chair of „Computational Journalism“ (Prof. Neil Thurman).

 My research focuses on Computational Journalism, politicians online, and sports communication.
 These are also the main topics of this blog, but of course other topics pop up from time to time – like posts about Great Britain, a pet issue of mine.